 Invest in Meaningful Content Marketing

-A crucial step toward differentiating on your values is to make those values known.
-Credit unions can do this by creating content for their website, blog, mobile app, email, social media accounts and more that speak to the emotions, needs, and questions of the members they would like to attract.
-Content can educate, answering common financial questions and sharing valuable tips on savings, home ownership, building strong credit, and more.
-It can also tell stories that will resonate with your ideal member base; for example, a profile of a local individual who turned his or her life around by using your financial services, or a story of your involvement in the community.
-And, of course, strategic content can boost search rankings (SEO) and help more relevant prospects find you.
+A crucial step toward differentiating your values is to make those values known, and content marketing can be incredibly effective at doing this.
+As a credit union, you can do this by creating insightful and engaging content for your website, blog, email, social media accounts and any other channels your members use.
+The key is that the content speaks to the needs, emotions, and questions of your members and the new members you are looking to attract.
+This content can be educational, such as sharing valuable advice on savings, homeownership, and building a strong credit history, or it can tell stories that will resonate with your ideal member base on a more emotional level, like sharing testimonials or your involvement in the community.
+Of course, keyword rich content is also helpful in boosting search rankings (SEO) and helping relevant prospects find you.

-Digital content will have the farthest reach, especially if it is designed to be accessible and shareable across channels and devices.
+Now, digital content far and away has the farthest reach, especially if it is designed to be accessible and shareable across channels and devices.
 And in our noisy, oversaturated digital landscape, creating quality content is key.
-Tell captivating stories that leave a personal impression on readers so they will want to come back to learn more.

-Try a mix of the following types of content as part of your credit union marketing strategy:
+A mix of the following types of content can boost your credit union’s content marketing strategy:

 - Blog posts